 - Students are expected to thoroughly familiarize themselves with the Student Handbook of the year of their acceptance with particular focus on their degree program.
 Students are bound by the academic and financial requirements of the Handbook in use at the time of their acceptance.

-- Each candidate’s core curriculum courses will be determined through dialogue with the graduate music advisor.
-Once the core has been established, the student will complete eight Units of Study: four required from the Graduate Theological Foundation, and four taken from the GTF or other approved educational institutions.
+- The student will complete eight Units of Study: four required from the Graduate Theological Foundation, and four taken from the GTF or fulfilled by transfer credit.

 - Completion of the non-credit course, Research Methodology.
-This course is a prerequisite to beginning the doctoral project.
+This course is a prerequisite to beginning the master’s project.

 - Completion of the M.S.M. project and submission of one electronic or hard copy including the Project Consultant’s evaluation forms.
 All academic requirements must be met by February 1 prior to graduation.